|

 social media.
 More than anything, the reunion is judged by the turnout.
 And the

 more people who know about the event, the better the turnout.
-For most of our
+Thanks to our

 graduate with the rest of the class.
-Maybe they moved away, transferred to
+At most every reunion we stage, at least

-reunions.
+one or two of those will attend.
 5. Ordering and paying for food.
 We serve "light bites" (hors d'oeuvres) that are recognizable, can be eaten pretty quickly and, from our experience, have mass appeal.
 Sorry, no mushroom caps or jalapeno poppers!
 (We select the items offered, although suggestions from the reunion committee will be considered.)
 Since the event is a party and not a banquet, the food is available self-serve style.
 That means people can sit where they want, for as long as they want.
-Overall, the focus of the event is people, not food.
-Note: Our reunions often include a complimentary water and iced-tea station.
+Overall, the focus of our events is people, not food.
+Note: Our reunions include a complimentary water station and, if possible, iced-tea..
 6. Arranging for music.
 For venues where music can be easily heard, it will be played via a streaming service or a DJ - not a band - and reflect the period when the class was in school.
-So people can hear the original versions of the songs they remember, and that appeal to a variety of tastes.
-In addition, the volume can be modified if need be.
+So the volume can be adjusted if need be.
 That means people don't have to shout as they visit with each other.
-Note: At some venues with "harsh acoustics" and/or that don't allow client-supplied music, we would go with whatever music can be piped in.
-7. Arranging for a photographer.
-For 50-year groups or older, we would have a photographer there to take a class photo, and be available for shots of individuals, couples and small groups.
-(The cost of photos is separate from the price of admission to the reunion.)
-We use photographers known for high-quality work and reasonable prices and who strive to fill orders in a timely manner.
-For younger groups, we might have a "photog" there, depending on the size of our event space and/or the expected attendance.
-8. Producing name tags.
+Note: At some venues with "harsh acoustics" - such as Cadillac Bar - or that don't allow client-supplied music, we would go with whatever music can be piped in.
+7. Producing name tags.
 For those who pay in advance, the tags are laser-printed in large, easily-read letters.
 For several reasons we don't put yearbook photos on tags.
 For one, at least a quarter of the class didn't have a yearbook photo taken.
 And of those who did, many don't consider it a work of art and aren't excited about "wearing" it at the reunion.
 If someone wants to put a face with a name, a yearbook and class photos are almost always nearby.
-9. Providing decorations.
+8. Providing decorations.

 We provide balloons in the school